minderrant/adaptive-cipher/README.md

 # Adaptive Cipher

-Vigenere cipher with adaptive alphabet for each symbol.
+Vigenere cipher with adaptive alphabet for each character.

 ### Installation